-3. An engaged NPA - To consolidate a proactive and lasting community of stakeholders that shares ownership of the programme vision and acts as an ambassador.
+3 An engaged NPA - To consolidate a proactive and lasting community of stakeholders that shares ownership of the programme vision and acts as an ambassador.

-Communication efforts in this objective are aimed at consolidating the Interreg NPA community based on shared values such as trust, sustainability and solidarity, and maintain engagement even after project closure.
+For consolidating the Interreg NPA community based on shared values such as trust, sustainability and solidarity, and maintain engagement even after project closure.

-4. A well working NPA - To create an efficient and inspiring working culture within the programme hodies.
+4 A well working NPA - To create an efficient and inspiring working culture within the programme bodies.

-Communication efforts in this objective are aimed at an efficient and effective governance of the programme based on internal knowledge sharing, and cooperation with Interreg and other funding instruments operating in the NPA area.
+For an efficient and effective governance of the programme based on internal knowledge sharing, and cooperation with Interreg and other funding instruments operating in the NPA area.

-5. An NPA championing Northern Periphery and Arctic regions - To be recognised as the platform bringing the transnational and community dimension of the Northern Periphery and Arctic regions to the agenda of EU stakeholders.
+5 An NPA championing Northern Periphery and Arctic regions - To be recognised as the platform bringing the transnational and community dimension of the Northern Periphery and Arctic regions to the agenda of EU stakeholders.

-Communication efforts in this objective are aimed at raising awareness among EU stakeholders about the Northern Periphery and Arctic contribution to the EU policy goals, empowering NPA stakeholders in their role to put issues of importance to the Northern Periphery and Arctic regions on the agenda, and benefit from synergies fostered by the cooperation with other programmes (Transnational and Arctic), thereby contributing at a regional level to the EU Policy.
-This includes cooperation with the Arctic Cooperation programmes .
+For raising awareness among EU stakeholders about the NPA contribution to the EU policy goals, empowering NPA stakeholders in their role to put issues of importance to the area on the agenda, and benefit from synergies fostered by the cooperation with other programmes (Transnational and Arctic), thereby contributing from a regional level to the EU Policy.